Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 From Barcelona, you can easily reach Queralbs by public transport

-First, you need to take a train from Barcelona (from Sants, Plaça Catalunya, Arc de Triomf, or La Sagrera stations) to Ribes de Freser.
+For the first leg of your journey, you’ll board a train from Barcelona (Sants, Plaça Catalunya, Arc de Triomf, or La Sagrera) to Ribes de Freser.
 The ride takes 2 h 25 min, with several trains running daily.

 The second part of the journey is a rack railway train or a bus from Ribes de Freser to Queralbs.
 The bus is cheaper but only operates twice daily, whereas the railway train runs six times daily.